suryamudti/Android-Jetpack-Best-Practices-LiveData-Transformations/README.md

 Use as starter code for the LiveData and ViewModel codelab.

+<a href="https://codelabs.developers.google.com/codelabs/kotlin-android-training-live-data-transformations/index.html?index=..%2F..android-kotlin-fundamentals">Codelab link</a>

 Introduction
 ------------

 This starter app is a two player game, GuessTheWord.
 It is a word guessing app you can play with one or more friends.
 To play, hold the device in landscape, facing away from you with your thumbs on the **Skip** and **Got It** buttons.
 Your friends can then give you clues to help you guess the word.
 If you get the word right, press **Got It**.
 If you're stuck, press **Skip** or you can use the **End** button to end the game.
-This code demostrates the Android Architecture components, LiveData and LiveData observer pattern.
+This code demonstrates the Android Architecture components, LiveData and LiveData observer pattern.

 Pre-requisites
 --------------